bjrmatos/electron-workers/README.md

 This module let you run an electron script with scalability in mind, useful if you have to rely on electron to do heavy or long running tasks in parallel (web scrapping, take screenshots, generate PDF, etc)

+## Modes

+There are two ways to communicate and distribute tasks between workers, each mode has its own way to use.

+- `server` -> Communication and task distribution will be doing using an embedded web server inside the electron process.
+- `ipc` -> Communication and task distribution will be doing using an ipc channel.

+The best mode to use will depend of how your electron app is implemented, however the recommended option is to use the `ipc` mode.

+### How to use server mode

-## First create an electron script wrapped in a webserver
+1.- First create an electron script wrapped in a webserver

 *script.js*
 ```js